jdcsp/docker-hoster-mac/README.md

 A simple "etc/hosts" file injection tool to resolve names of local Docker containers on the host.

+> **This fork implements the change describe by Tatikoma in issue 8 to make it work on Mac.**
+>
+> Make sure to add your user to the /etc/hosts access list: `sudo chmod +a "$USER allow read,write" /etc/hosts`

 hoster is intended to run in a Docker container:

     docker run -d \